-- False Confession: Adams signs a confession that doesn't even incriminate him, but leaves enough holes to make him look suspicious at best and guilty at worst, and is reported as being a confession to the murder.
+- False Confession: Adams signs a confession that doesn't even incriminate him, but leaves enough holes to make him look suspicious at best and guilty at worst, and is reported as being a confession to the murder by the media.

 - Freudian Excuse: Harris partly blames his actions on his father, who treated him more neglectfully after Harris's brother accidentally drowned when they were kids.

 - Inkblot Test: Adams is given a variation to test his mental state.
-Though none come off as being particularly useful, he completes all the tests as any sane person would, yet the psychiatrists accuse him of being a remorseless murderer fit for the death penalty anyway.
-Adams' attorney dismisses the psychiatrists as quacks who argue that everyone is fit for the death penalty.
+Though none come off as being particularly useful, he completes all the tests as any sane person would, yet the psychiatrist accuse him of being a remorseless murderer fit for the death penalty anyway.
+Adams' attorney dismisses the psychiatrist as a quack who argues that everyone is fit for the death penalty.

 - Internal Affairs: Adams argues that they coached Turko into changing her testimony to incriminate him instead of Harris, who fit her original description.